Posted by Anthony Deen

 Will the City learn the lessons of Ikea and increase local bus and subway service to the area?
 More importantly, will the DOT install traffic calming measures to reduce the inevitable automobile/ pedestrian conflicts around the busy intersections along Third and Fourth Avenues?

 Both the Wall Street Journal and The Daily News conducted online polls asking whether readers thought the arrival of Whole Foods is a good thing for Brooklyn.
 To date the response has been 60 to 70 percent positive about the chain’s impending arrival.

 The addition of the Whole Foods may impact the other large supermarkets in the area, but not enough to put them out of business.
 The Park Slope Co-op also looks safe due to its low-price and member-supported business model.

 A greater negative impact could be on the many “Main Street” specialty food stores in Park Slope and Carroll Gardens.
 Mid-size businesses like Union Market’s two locations, Park Natural on Court Street and Back to the Land on Seventh Avenue could be severely impacted.
 Small gourmet, specialty markets like Stinky’s, Brooklyn Larder, Bierkraft, Caputo’s and GRAB that define a large part of what we love about our communities could see a severe reduction in sales.
-Our continued support will to be paramount to the survival of these wonderful businesses and Whole Foods will hopefully merge into the fabric of a sustainable retail community rather than overwhelming it.
+Our continued support is contingent on the survival of these wonderful businesses.
+Whole Foods will hopefully merge into the fabric of a sustainable retail community rather than overwhelming it.